A visually striking accompaniment to Indian dishes; this beetroot raita is super delicious.

-With an added layer of crunchy tadka, this yogurt based side is sure to become a favorite!
+With an added layer of crunchy tadka, this yogurt based side is definitely a favorite!

 Indian cuisine is rich in variety for meals.
-While there is a lot of focus on curries, dal, rice and roti; we take our sides and condiments very seriously.
+While there is a lot of focus on curries, dal, rice and naan; we take our sides and condiments very seriously.

 From yogurt based sides called raita to pickled vegetables and fried sides like papads; we enjoy them all.